Zotero MCP server

 Configuration

-The connector works with local Zotero installations and currently supports only user libraries.
-By default, it uses the userid 0.
+The connector works with local Zotero installations and currently only supports user libraries.
+By default, it uses the userid 0, but you can set a different user ID if needed:

 uv run mcp install zotero.py -v ZOTERO_USER_ID=0